roseengineering/rffilter/README.md

                    None)
   --f F            filter design frequency, can be given in common notation
                    (default: None)
+  --ro RO          termination resistors, can be given in common notation
+                   (default: None)
   --re RE          end resistors, can be given in common notation (default:
                    None)
   --l L            resonator inductor values, can be given in common notation
                    (default: None)
+  --ce CE          end capacitors, can be given in common notation (default:
+                   inf)
   --qu QU          unloaded Q of resonators (default: inf) --cp CP          parallel capacitance Co of crystals (default: 0) --qo QO          maximum qo to show when listing Zverev element values